yetulaxman/linux-2/_tutorials/02b-managing-images-containers.md

 ---
-title: Manage docker images and containers
+title: Manage Docker Images and Containers
 ---
 ## Learning objectives
 One of the most useful and often used docker commands  is "docker run ..." .
 We have briefly touched it in the "hello-world" example.
 Here, let's go beyond hello-world and explore more options in running containers.